How Mercer Talent Enterprise is changing the way talent is assessed—using geography, culture, and other nuances

 The trio had collated responses from over a million respondents in the geographies of Asia and the Middle East.
 The research insights from the Qudurat Project gave them proof for the hypothesis that there is a need to have different approaches to assessment based on region and geography.

 The existing metrics for assessment did not take into account cultural nuances, especially from Asia and the Middle East.
-This realisation led the trio to start The Talent Enterprise in 2012—an HR tech platform that looks at the assessment of talent using behaviourmetrics.
-The talent platform uses an assessment method that directly measures and predicts people’s behaviour, preferences, and productivity at the workplace.
+This realization led the trio to start Mercer Talent Enterprise in 2012—an HR tech platform that looks at the assessment of talent using behaviormetrics.
+The talent platform uses an assessment method that directly measures and predicts people’s behavior, preferences, and productivity at the workplace.

 Why did the trio feel this was important?